chinenual/Chinenual-VCV/README.md

 * **In** - 16 separate inputs, one for each channel of the Poly output.

-* **Link** - if connected, sort based on the values in the Link rather than the values in the Poly.
+* **Link** - if connected, sort based on the values in the Link rather than the values in the Inputs.
 This allows multiple modules to be sorted in the same order.
 Can be daisy chained - the first module in the chain determines the sort order.

 Outputs: